 Adaptogenic herbs help to decrease the cortisol levels in the system, which causes stress.
 An increased cortisol level can lead to weight gain and contribute to other unhealthy symptoms as the body turns on its survival mode when there’s an increased amount of cortisol present in the system.

-However, adaptogenic herbs may regulate the levels of these stress hormones and reduce the symptoms such as sleep issues, fatigue, etc. In a study conducted to check the impact of adaptogens, it was found that certain herbs such as Ashwagandha, Jaogulan, Reishi, helped to decrease the stress hormones in human beings.
+However, adaptogenic herbs may regulate the levels of these stress hormones and reduce the symptoms such as sleep issues, fatigue, etc. In a study conducted to check the impact of adaptogens, it was found that certain herbs such as Ashwagandha, Jaogulan, and Reishi, helped to decrease the stress hormones in human beings.

 What is the Endocrine System?

 The endocrine system is mainly in charge of controlling the levels of hormones circulating throughout the body.
 This system is made of glands including the pituitary or the master gland responsible for sending out information from the brain to other glands.
 The pituitary glands also produce hormones that travel to important locations.

 The gland is made of anterior pituitary tissue and posterior pituitary tissue.
 The anterior pituitary gland produces growth hormone and prolactin.
 It also targets other endocrine glands and secretes the thyroid-stimulating hormone, adrenocorticotropic hormone, luteinizing hormone, and follicle-stimulating hormone.

 The posterior pituitary gland never produces any hormones, but it secretes and stores oxytocin and vasopressin, two types of hormones made by the hypothalamic region.
 The endocrine system includes other important glands such as parathyroid glands, adrenal glands, pineal gland, thymus gland, and thyroid gland.
 When this system is challenged, people experience poor hormone health.

 Here are 12 enjoyable facts pertaining to hormone levels:

 1. How Do You Fix Hormonal Imbalance?